 Is Working from Home here to stay?
-According to both CNBC and Forbes, it’s more than a passing fad, with many companies trending towards having their employees increasing their productive working hours by removing long commutes and inter-office distractions.
+According to CNBC and Forbes, it’s more than a passing fad, with many companies trending towards increasing their employees’ productive working hours by removing long commutes and inter-office distractions.

 It’s not a new thing, however, as most start-ups and sole traders had previously chosen to work from home to reduce overheads, and others have opted to be self-employed to improve work-life balance and/or spend more time raising a family.

 So, what to do when you want or need to work from home, and space is at a premium?
-Since we are the backyard experts, our answer is simple: create more usable space in your backyard!
+Since we are the backyard office experts, our answer is simple: create more usable space in your backyard office!
 It will:

 - Give you a productive and separate home office to earn your keep.

-- Add an extra room to your house, giving you a tangible asset which will add real value to your home.
+- Add an extra space or room to your house, giving you a tangible asset that will add real value to your home.

 We will walk you through the steps to transform your garden into a space that will literally WORK FOR YOU through a series of Frequently Asked Questions:

-Q. How do I know if I can get a home office into my backyard?
+Q. How do I know if I can get a home office in my backyard?

 Q. What sort of planning permission is needed for this type of structure?

-A. If the room or shed complies with state and council requirements as an Exempt structure, you shouldn’t need planning permission.
-However, if you are going to have customers or clients come to your home office, this could cause an impact to your neighbours and may require planning permission.
+A. You shouldn’t need planning permission if the room or shed complies with state and council requirements as an Exempt structure.
+However, if you are going to have customers or clients come to your home office, this could have an impact on your neighbours and may require planning permission.

-Q. How much space do you need in your backyard to accommodate a home office?
+Q. How much space do you need in your backyard office to accommodate a home office?

 A. The legislation for Exempt structures varies from state to state, however in general, the size limits are below for urban locations: